MicrosoftDocs/appcenter-docs/docs/sdk/crashes/react-native.md

 The `fileName` parameter is optional (can be `null`) and is used only in the App Center portal.
 From a specific crash occurrence in the portal, you can see attachments and download them.
 If you specified a file name, that will be the file name to download, otherwise the file name is generated for you.

-In case you want to setup the `getErrorAttachments` callback to work with ES2017 async/await functions, you can return a fulfilled Promise instead.
-The following example attaches a text and an image to a crash in an async fashion:
+To setup the `getErrorAttachments` callback to work with ES2017 async/await functions, return a fulfilled Promise instead.
+The following example attaches a text and an image to a crash in an asynchronous fashion:

 ```javascript
 import Crashes, { ErrorAttachmentLog } from 'appcenter-crashes';